 If your budget will stretch to $20-$25 a meal, you'll suddenly find a whole lot more on offer and the quality will be much, much better.
 Fine dining in Sydney/Melbourne can be stratospheric, especially when you add in wine.
 This website is good to check out reviews http://www.eatability.com.au/

 One thing to note is that tipping in Australia is only expected in 'good restaurants' (umm, this might set off a debate).
 The bloke in the pub who makes your $10 steak doesn't expect any tip.
 A cafe where you sit down to eat and they serve you at the table - leave a small tip.
 A decent restaurant with great service, leave 10%.
-Hospitality wages in Australia are much higher than in the States which is one of the factors contributing to more expensive food. about 6 years ago
+Hospitality wages in Australia are much higher than in the States which is one of the factors contributing to more expensive food. over 6 years ago

 Sandwich hamburger price in aus $5.50 to $9.00 subway foot long special best value at $7.00.
 Meals most pubs have main meals from $12.00 for budget travelers.
 Fish and chips most expensive take away for edible food.

 Coffee from $4.00 to $6.00.
 Big breakfast around $11.00 bacon eggs sausage tomatoes etc. many accommodation providers will provide free breakfast.
 Beer $4.50 in public bar for schooner of local product.
-Wine similar for house special. about 6 years ago
+Wine similar for house special. over 6 years ago

 Great replies thanks!
 Exactly the kind of info I was looking for.
 We're trying to figure out a rough budget for a three week trip and probably will have to eat out the majority of the time.
 Good thing we love Asian food!
 I glanced at a few menus in places we might visit and the food sounds really good.